Today I am going to talk about how to win in B2B with artificial intelligence.

 Both the world and B2B sales and marketing could use some improvements.

-The Mystery of B2B Sales and Marketing Innovation
+Cracking the Mystery of B2B Sales and Marketing Innovation

 You might be thinking that B2B Sales and Marketing, at least in the best companies, is not the biggest problem in the world.
 After all, B2B sales and marketing, in the best companies, would seem to have made enormous strides over the last ten years.
 In that time, marketing teams have embraced social media, content marketing, account-based marketing, marketing automation, retargeting, sales and marketing alignment, programmatic advertising, attribution models, and funnel metrics.